USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 Refer to the [README.md](../../CCTM/src/MECHS/README.md) under CCTM/src/MECHS for detailed information reactions and on model species names for each mechanism.

-[Table 6-1](#Table6-1) Chemical Mechanisms available with CMAQv5.3.
+Chemical Mechanisms available with CMAQv5.3 can be found in [Table 6-1](#Table6-1).
 Atmospheric chemistry mechanisms of varying complexity are available to support diverse applications across scales and explore extensions for emerging problems and contaminants.

 <a id=Table6-1></a>
 **Table 6-1.
 Chemical Mechanisms Available with CMAQv5.3**